 Betty Byrd is an American award-winning novelist & wildlife photographer whose 10-year birthday gift of a camera led her into photography.
 Now her photos hang in several collections throughout the country.

 Her work captures tight, intimate portraits of animals in the wild, some with crisp, detailed eyes that stand out like floodlights.
 Some people like to call her work, “Glamour Shots.”
 Her photos are designed to inspire and to give a voice to the voiceless.
-Betty’s photos draw people into the natural world, to be less afraid of the wild and what it represents.
+Betty’s photos draw people into the beauty and fragility of the natural world, to be less afraid of the wild and what it represents.
 She believes that we cannot take away “WILDNESS.”
 For in that space we can sympathize with the animal & it’s requirements, it’s needs.
+Given her focus on wildlife conservation she firmly believes that people need to pay better attention.

 She does not have a flow or rhythm to her prints and they don’t ever convey the same message.
 Her calling card is that you let the art lead the hand and control the vision.
 The way she sees a scene, or the way she chooses to interpret that scene opens up many avenues of creativity so that she can explore them all.